Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 Step 34: Make a new folder named "middleware" inside the backend and make a new file named "error.js" inside it

-Step 35: Type the following inside the "error.js" file:
+Step 35: Type the following inside the "error.js" file

 				const ErrorHandler = require("../utils/errorhandler");

 				module.exports = (err, req, res, next) => {